theRightHooprod/javaPractices/README.md

 # javaPractices
-School assigment to work with JOptionPane library...
+School homework to work with JOptionPane library.

-# index
+## index

 1.- [positiveOrNot.java](src/firstfoot/positiveOrNot.java) - Input a number and say if its positive or not.